 The same basic information is applicable to the Vegetation Index plan of insurance and the apiculture program.
-However, there are some differences between the Rainfall Index and Vegetation Index plans, and between the apiculture and pasture, rangeland, forage programs.
-Some of the differences include, but are not limited to, the number of index intervals required to be insured, limitations on the maximum percent of value that may be selected in an index interval, the applicability of different intended uses, and the payment calculation factor.
+However, there are some differences between the Rainfall Index and Vegetation Index plans, and between the apiculture, annual forage, and pasture, rangeland, forage programs.
+Some of the differences include, but are not limited to, the number of index intervals required to be insured, limitations on the maximum percent of value that may be selected in an index interval, growing seasons, the applicability of different intended uses, and the payment calculation factor.

-See the Rainfall and Vegetation Index Plan Common Policy, Apiculture Crop Provisions and actuarial documents for more information about each plan and crop policy.
+See the Rainfall and Vegetation Index Plan Common Policy, Annual Forage Crop Provisions, Apiculture Crop Provisions and actuarial documents for more information about each plan and crop policy.